Vietnam's Next Top Model season 7: Episode 8

 At the photo shoot, they were surprised that there would be a terrarium (with the hole at the bottom for them to insert his/her head as a sign of surprise) that is filled with sands, plants & some creepy animals like iguana, snake, baby crocodiles, frog and even large spiders that will be given to them.
 Nha was the first one to encounter with an iguana and a large spider for her beauty shots.
-Phong followed next with a baby crocodile, Tram with a snake (but she was frightened at first) and a spider (for her courageous dare), Quang with a baby crocodile and a spider, Trang with a spider (but she was terrified and then, struggled), Lan with a toad & a fast-running spider (also frightened and struggled like Trang), Thanh with a snake (because she loves it) and an iguana (that made her way to success by being courageous), Duong with a baby crocodile and a spider, Chau with an iguana and a spider, Phuong with an iguana & a snake (that made her shocked and struggled like Lan & Trang) & lastly, Huong with a crawling snake (that made her struggled at first, but later on, she ended up with a courage).
+Phong followed next with a baby crocodile, Trâm with a snake (but she was frightened at first) and a spider (for her courageous dare), Quang with a baby crocodile and a spider, Trang T. with a spider (but she was terrified and then, struggled), Lan with a toad & a fast-running spider (also frightened and struggled like Trang), Thanh with a snake (because she loves it) and an iguana (that made her way to success by being courageous), Dương with a baby crocodile and a spider, Châu with an iguana and a spider, Phương with an iguana & a snake (that made her shocked and struggled like Lan & Trang T.) & lastly, Hường with a crawling snake (that made her struggled at first, but later on, she ended up with a courage).

-At the deliberation panel, Phong & Chau made a just right feedback, Nha, Tram, Phuong, Duong, Lan & especially Trang struggled due to some uncertainties & Huong, Quang & Thanh were impressed by the judges for their excellence.
+At the deliberation panel, Phong & Châu made a just right feedback, Nhã, Trâm, Phương, Dương, Lan & especially Trang struggled due to some uncertainties & Hường, Quang & Thanh were impressed by the judges for their excellence.
 For the call-out order announcement, Thanh gained her second victorious picture, made her mark as the second finalist to gain second best photo after Quang on episode 6.
-Followed by Quang, Huong, Phuong, Chau, Trang, & Lan in the safe position while Nha, Duong, Phuong & Tram lead themselves into the danger zone.
-In the end, Nha & Tram got their tied-last-saved result whilst Duong & Phuong are the next ones to be eliminated.
+Followed by Hường, Quang, Phong, Châu, Trang T. & Lan in the safe position while Nhã, Dương, Phương & Trâm lead themselves into the danger zone.
+In the end, Nhã & Trâm got their tied-last-saved result whilst Dương & Phương are the next ones to be eliminated.
 As a result, Only half of the 18 finalists in the show are still in the running for the succeeding challenges & photo shoots.